ninpnin/sandbox/README.md

 Sandbox script for the fish shell.

-Quickly move to the ~/.sandbox folder, empty it, and open your file browser there.
+Quickly go to the ~/.sandbox folder, empty it, and open your file browser there.